xinzhan/core-services.en/help/interface/cookies/cookies-advertising-cloud.md

  <tbody>
   <tr>
    <td colname="col1"> <p>Information Stored </p> </td>
-   <td colname="col2"> <p>The surfer ID, timestamps ofthe surfer's last visit to the advertiser’s website and the surfer's last search click, and the ef_id that was created when the user clicked an ad</p> </td>
+   <td colname="col2"> <p>The timestamps of the surfer's last visit to the advertiser’s website and the surfer's last search click, and the ef_id that was created when the user clicked an ad</p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Expiration </p> </td>